William Jesse Reginald Maggs

-“These lines the Rector followed by reading the verses written by Mr. Henry Chappell about the death of one of their old boys: Reginald Maggs.”Henry Chappell was a porter at Bath GWR railway station who achieved widespread fame and many awards for his poem ‘The Day’, which was widely acclaimed when it appeared in a national newspaper.
-An anthology ‘The Day and Other Poems’ published in 1918 does not include any poem that would appear to deal specifically with Reginald’s life, military service or death.
+“These lines the Rector followed by reading the verses written by Mr. Henry Chappell about the death of one of their old boys: Reginald Maggs.”Henry Chappell was a porter at Bath GWR railway station who achieved widespread fame and many awards for his poem ‘The Day’, which was widely acclaimed when it appeared in a national newspaper and subsequently reprinted the world over.

 Henry Chappell, as seen on the frontispiece of 'The Day and other Poems'

 After a long search, the poem written by Chappell in memory of Reginald Maggs has been found (thanks to the staff of Bath Record Office and their in-depth knowledge of the more obscure parts of the city's archive) and can be reproduced here: